stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 netstring `0:,`.
 This acts as a "tombstone" for the key -- it lets the Stacks peer commit to the deletion of the mapping from the data map.

+Example: `"data-map.SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q.my-contract.my-data-map.t23:n4:word,s10:68656c6c6f,,"`
+refers to the key typle `(word "hello")` in a data map called `my-data-map`, which was declared in a smart contract called `my-contract` created by standard account `SP2RZRSEQHCFPHSBHJTKNWT86W6VSK51M7BCMY06Q`.

 ### Cryptographic Commitment

-The various key/value sets that make up the materialized view of the fork are each indexed by a dedicated MARF.
-This ensures that there can be no confusion between various types of state, regardless of how they are encoded -- for example, an account can only come from the set of account key/value pairs.
+The various key/value sets that make up the materialized view of the fork are each indexed within the same MARF.

-The digest posted within the anchored block is the root of a Merkle tree calculated over the MARF root hashes.
 To finish validating an anchored block, the Stacks peer will:

-* Insert an account key/value pair into the account state's MARF whenever an account is materialized or updated (note that this will overwrite the previous version of this account's state in the MARF).
+* Insert an account key/value pair into the MARF whenever an account is materialized or updated (note that this will overwrite the previous version of this account's state in the MARF).
-* Insert a smart contract key/value pair into the smart contract state's MARF whenever a smart contract is instantiated.
+* Insert a smart contract key/value pair into the MARF whenever a smart contract is instantiated.
-* Insert a data variable key/value pair into the data variable state's MARF whenever a data variable is assigned a value (overwriting the previous value commitment).
+* Insert a data variable key/value pair into the MARF whenever a data variable is assigned a value (overwriting the previous value commitment).
-* Insert a data map key/value pair into the data map state's MARF whenever the mapping is inserted, updated, or deleted.
+* Insert a data map key/value pair into the MARF whenever the mapping is inserted, updated, or deleted.

-Once all transactions have been processed, the Merkle root of the MARF root hashes is calculated and compared to the state Merkle root hash in the anchored block.
+Once all transactions have been processed, the root hash of the MARF is compared to the state Merkle root hash in the anchored block.
 If they are equal, then the block is accepted and all changes in both its transactions and its parent microblock stream are materialized.
 If not, then the block and its parent microblock stream are rejected and the previous